BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Futhermore, by treating power as a form of communication (very different from Foucault's approach) within the political system rather than a force that operates across systems, critics argue that his approach obscures how power dynamics influence interactions between systems and shape societal outcomes.

 My current opinion is that Luhmann's theory is excellent for the sense-making of society.
-It can even clear the fog for making better intentional decisions but it can not provide us with suggestions of what we should do and if people want to change oppressive systems, they should know and understand their 'adversary'.
+It can even clear the fog for making better intentional decisions but it can not provide us with suggestions of what we should do.
+But if people want to change oppressive systems, they should know and understand their 'adversary'.

 ## Treatment of an Illness